 A fourth difference is the employment of twelve fixed month lengths, not connected to any celestial body movements.
 Number five is its leap year occurring in a different progression of years.

-Despite the fact that these three calendars use different systems to calculate the length of the year they still come into agreement because they are using one revolution of the earth tied to the seven day week.
-Therefore, if these calendars correctly track time, there can be no difference in day count over this 430 year period.
+Despite the fact that these three calendars use different systems to calculate the length of the year they still come into agreement because they are using one revolution of the earth tied to the seven-day week.
 The system God had Moses record in Exodus 12 was moon based.
 Because Moses used the term “the exact same day,” it is an extension of the previous counting of time.
 As Israel left Egypt on the 15th of the first month, so Abraham left Haran on the 15th of the first month 430 moon years before Israel left Egypt.